The Need for PPE Is Expected to Grow

 Disposable coveralls are items of PPE that cover the entire body instead of just small sections of it.
 In many situations, they are more convenient than donning separate items of PPE.

 Disposable gloves provide additional protection to the hands.
 Usually, they are made of a flexible nitrile material that is impervious to viral particles.
+Nitrile gloves are popular because they are both sturdy and comfortable, and won't provoke and allergic reaction as latex does in some glove wearers.

 Knee-High Boot and Shoe Covers